Azure/azure-docs-powershell-azuread/docs-conceptual/azureadps-1.0/install-msonlinev1.md

 ```powershell
 Install-Module MSOnline
 ```

-You can also download the module from the [Azure Active Directory Connection download page](http://connect.microsoft.com/site1164/Downloads/DownloadDetails.aspx?DownloadID=59185), download its .msi file, and click **Run** to run the installer package.

 ## MSOnline Public Preview module

 The MSOnline Public Preview release 1.1.130.0 is no longer available for download.
 If you are looking for the MSOL-Settings cmdlets to manage groups settings for Unified Groups, these are now available in the newer Azure AD PowerShell V2 Public Preview module, which can be found in the [Powershell Gallery for the Azure AD Preview module](https://www.powershellgallery.com/packages/AzureADPreview).
 You can install this module with the cmdlet